Back in the day, Palladium boots were among the best jungle/desert boots you could get.

 Are Palladium Boots Good for Hiking?

-I don’t recommend you skimp on boots… if you absolutely must buy a cheap pair, get yourself some boots that are made for hiking instead.
-Second hand or just cheap boots.
+If you're going for anything serious, I don’t recommend you to skimp on hiking boots.
+And if you absolutely must buy a cheap pair, get yourself some boots that are made for hiking instead.

 Where can I get vintage palladium boots?